Personal Care Assistant (PCA) Provider Enrollment

 obligation of the new owner to contact DHS by the effective date of sale, merger or transfer

 These are just a highlight of the rules required to start a PCA agency.
-Holt Law provides representation in this area for a reasonable flat fee of $1950.
+Holt Law provides representation in this area in limited scope.